KulkarniAtharva/Doctor_Booking-Flutter/README.md

 Follow these simple steps & make your life easy

 - You need to immediately consult a doctor.
 Quickly install my [Doctor Booking App]() & book an appointment for you.
 - You will then need to go Quarantine & have medicines.
-Cummon on bro, install my [Covid Store App]() & get your medicines.
+Cummon bro, install my [Covid Store App]() & get your medicines.
 - Bored in Quarantine ?
 Get your [Book App]() right here.